alchemycodelab/career-coaching/Code_201/Community_Involvement.md

 You've got your monthly-ish local area meetings, and you've got your more-regular programming nights.
 At the monthly-ish meetings you'll see local programmers give short or long talks about whatever strikes their fancy.
 You'll learn about new topics in the field, or get reinforced on some common problems that programmers face.
-You'll even get fed and maybe a bit of booze to top it off.
 Finally, and most importantly, it's your first real networking opportunity as a developer.
 Concerned that you don't know enough or aren't skilled enough to "deserve" to be a part?
 It's ok, meetups are oftentimes very welcoming to beginners!